Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

-How do supply chain leaders navigate this complex risk terrain that is now overlaid with increasing scrutiny regarding the ethics of their policies, operations and employee behavior?
+How do supply chain leaders navigate this complex risk terrain that is now overlaid with increasing scrutiny regarding their ESG policies, operations and employee behavior?

 By implementing a next-generation operating model that delivers order and discipline to the rising tide of compliance requirements involving ethical trading/sourcing practices.

-Through a combination of operations capabilities and supply chain disclosures, enhanced with digital technologies, sourcing company leaders and their preferred suppliers can create new value, lower costs and improve information that conforms to global ethical trading/sourcing standards.
+Through a combination of operations capabilities and supply chain disclosures, enhanced with digital technologies, sourcing company leaders and their preferred suppliers can create new value, lower costs and improve information that conforms to global ESG sourcing standards.
 In doing so, they will discover new business growth opportunities and dramatically improve their management of uncertainty.

 Any next-gen model needs to account for the range of operational dynamics in two distinct streams:

-- The business that is selling direct to individual customers who are personally concerned with the accuracy of reporting on ethical trading compliance information.
+- The business that is selling direct to individual customers who are personally concerned with the accuracy of reporting on ESG compliance information.

 - The supplier that is applying technologies and agile operations to improve the effectiveness of their supply chain information submittals from end-to-end processes.